Share prayer requests and stay up to date on current prayer needs.

-The horror of the discovery of those precious children in Kamloops demands not only collective action, but personal response.
+The horror of the discovery of those precious children in Kamloops and other locations demands not only collective action, but personal response.
 These Residential Schools were funded by the government and administered by Christian churches in order that indigenous children would be removed from the influence of their own culture in order that they be assimilated into the dominant Canadian culture ("to kill the Indian in the child”).
 Some 150,000 children across the country were placed in such schools far away from their families and their ancestral languages, and even their names were changed from aboriginal ones to “civilized” ones.

 As we evolve and modernize there is still something within humanity that must cry out with the Prophet Isaiah...